mcky/mondo-sheets/README.md

 4. Run `npm install` to add dependencies
 5. Run `npm run register-hook` to register a webhook with the `WEBHOOK_URL` you provided
 6. Run `npm start` or `NODE_ENV=development npm start` locally
+7. Run `npm run prefill` to prefill the spreadsheet with all your past transactions

 ## Scripts
 `npm run start` - Start the server listening for webhooks